peritext/peritext/specification/sections/doc-document_syntax.md

 ... we are stating that there is here a reference to the entity marie_dupre inserted inside the document at this point of text.

-### Invariant contextualization of resources

-By default, all resource citation/contextualization in a modulo document affects the aside content displayer.

-So, there are invariant contextualization information elements that can be used with every type of resource being cited :

-* ``caption`` : the caption or legend of the resource in the context in which it is cited

 ## Combined contextualization

 It should be possible to combine several resources citations to "build" their display.